Turkish capture of Smyrna: Legacy

 9 September is a local holiday commemorating the Turkish capture of Smyrna.
+9 September is a local holiday commemorating the Turkish capture of Smyrna.
+It marks the anniversary of the liberation.
 Dokuz Eylül University (9 September University) is named in honour of it.
 Mustafa Kemal (later Atatürk), who founded the Republican People's Party, chose 9 September 1923 as the official date of establishment of his party to commemorate the capture.